-The Board of Governor’s Fee waiver (BOG) program determines if you qualify to have your enrollment fees waived.
+The California College Promise Grant formerly known as the Board of Governor’s Fee waiver (BOG) program determines if you qualify to have your enrollment fees waived.
 This fee waiver is for California residents only. *Note if you have completed a FAFSA you have already applied and don’t need to do a separate application for Enrollment Fee Waiver.

 To be considered for a Cal Grant award, you must have completed both of these application requirements by the March 2, or September 2, deadline: